realtime-fmri/realtime-fmri.github.io/ImpWalk.md

 + Multivatiate strategies provide a useful tool in situations where less a riori knowledge exists or subjects can use different cognitive strategies to perform the same task because they have the potential to adapt to the individual and the specific experimental context.

-+ Because +"brain states"*, in many cases, can be empirically observed (if you are a well trained actor and you think of something sad, you could even drop some tears!) and the brain state prediction validated more easily than the statistical map predictions, it gives the oportunity to obtain a robust training data set to estimate this multi voxel pattern analysis parameters for the supervised learning.
++ Because *"brain states"*, in many cases, can be empirically observed (if you are a well trained actor and you think of something sad, you could even drop some tears!) and the brain state prediction validated more easily than the statistical map predictions, it gives the oportunity to obtain a robust training data set to estimate this multi voxel pattern analysis parameters for the supervised learning.